Engineering 100-980

 Go / No-Go Testing

-Test all aspects of the system (rocket and sensor board), showing that both operate as expected.
+Test all critical aspects of the system (rocket and sensor board), showing that both operate as required.
 Specifically, tests include:

 1. Bench test - validate that the system works while sitting on the workbench and that all sensors are calibrated.
 Data plots must indicate passing of this test.
 Video should show the LEDs indicating when the sensor package is waiting for the time delay and when it is taking data.
 Video should also highlight the buzzer going off at an appropriate time.

 2. Pendulum test - attach the sensor board (with battery) to different lengths of strings.
 Take data while the sensor board swings back and forth.
-Show that the measured 3D acceleration can be used in a way to provide the angle and velocity of the sensor board as it swings.
-Show that the period of the pendulum is as expected from an analytic solution.
+Show that the measured 3D acceleration can be used to determine the angle and velocity of the sensor board as it swings.
+Show that the period of the pendulum is as expected from an analytical solution.
 If your team is focusing on simulations, you should have a simulation of the pendulum that shows that you are getting consistent results between the measurements and the simulations.

-5. Elevator test - You must find a building that is at least 10 stories and ride an elevator from the bottom floor to at least the 10th floor.
+4. Elevator test - Find a building that is at least 8 stories tall and ride an elevator from the bottom floor to at least the 8th floor.
 The sensor package must be taking data during the elevator ride and should be placed on the floor so that it is measuring the acceleration of the elevator.
-There should be at least two stops on the way to the 10th floor, so the stopping and starting can be noted and correlated with the pressure data.
+There should be at least two stops on the way to the 8th floor, so the stopping and starting can be noted and correlated with the pressure data.
 The pressure must be converted to altitude.
-The acceleration should be integrated to be converted into velocity and altitude.
-The pressure / altitude must be differentiated to convert it to velocity and acceleration.
+The acceleration should be integrated to be converted to velocity and the velocity integrated to be converted to altitude.
+The altitude derived from pressure must be differentiated to convert it to velocity and the velocity differentiated to convert it to acceleration.
 Plots need to show the results of this test.

 All tests need to be presented at the Go/No-Go meeting.
 Each team must pass all tests before being OKed for launch.